"""Base LinearOp class and fundamental composition operators."""

 [docs]

-"""Return a LinearOp that sums over the output dimensions, if supported."""
+"""Return a LinearOp that computes the norm over the output dimensions, if supported."""

-raise NotImplementedError(f"LinearOp {self} doesn't implement the sum_output method.")
+raise NotImplementedError(f"LinearOp {self} does not implement norm_output method.")

 def __neg__(self):